-- a timer that counts upwards from 0, and can be paused or resumed at any time - a flagging feature to mark questions you want to double-check before submitting, just as in the actual exam experience - subject performance analytics to help you identify your strongest and weakest subject areas, thus targeting your studying more effectively - a detailed exam review section that displays the answer you selected, the correct answer, and a detailed explanation - up to four separate attempts so that you can experiment with different strategies and reference materials - challenging exam questions that are updated every year, and have been developed by experienced lawyers and vetted by Emond's editorial team ii.
+- two distinct sets of 160 questions for both Barrister and Solicitor practice exams: Version A and Version B - an anonymous Peer Ranking and Performance Comparison tool that offers insights into your performance compared to other practice exam-takers - a 90-day window from purchase to attempt the practice exam up to four times - a flagging feature to mark questions you want to double-check before submitting, just as in the actual exam experience - subject performance analytics to help you identify your strongest and weakest subject areas, thus targeting your studying more effectively - a detailed exam review section that displays the answer you selected, the correct answer, and a detailed explanation - challenging exam questions that are updated every year, and have been developed by experienced lawyers and vetted by Emond's editorial team - a choice between Open Practice format, which offers a comfortable three-day window to complete the practice exam, or Simulated Exam format which mimics the actual exam with a strict 4.5-hour time limit ii.
 When and How to Write a Practice Exam

 Depending on which company you choose for your practice exam, different access periods and exam attempts will be available.
 Ensure that you consider these in advance, and do not hesitate to get in touch with a company if you have questions regarding their policies.

-If you opt to take Emond's practice exams, they can be written up to four times and expire at each scheduled LSO exam date, meaning that you can have access to them for up to four months.
+If you opt to take Emond's practice exams, they can be written up to four times and expire 90 days after purchase.
 Extensions are also available in the case of a deferral or rewrite.